United States Federal District Courts for the Northern, Southern, Eastern and Western Districts of Texas;

-Gregory Finney is the Associate Director of Civil Litigation at the Law Offices of Manuel Solis PC.
-He participates in the management of all aspects of litigation, strategic planning and policy formulation, and helps to maintain the organizational effectiveness of the company's Department of Civil Litigation.
+Gregory Finney is the Director of Civil Litigation at the Law Offices of Manuel Solís PC.
+He participates in the management of all aspects of litigation, strategic planning, and policy formulation, and helps to maintain the organizational effectiveness of the company's civil litigation division.

-He began his legal career in 2004, working as a law clerk, and later worked as a lawyer for the legendary Houston Trial Attorney, John M. O'Quinn.
-Mr Finney's experience includes being engaged by major litigation firms in Texas, and working on behalf of both plaintiffs and defendants.
-Mr Finney's litigation experience includes trials in first and second chairs and arbitration appearances, along with several appellate arguments.
-This experience includes complex commercial litigation, employment litigation, and real estate litigation involving issues related to commercial property, easement disputes, construction defects, and property damage involving complex construction and engineering problems.
-His experience with representative issues includes catastrophic damages.
+He began his legal career in 2004, working as a law clerk, and later as a lawyer for legendary Houston trial lawyer John M. O'Quinn.
+Mr. Finney's experience includes working with premier litigation firms in Texas, on behalf of both plaintiffs and defendants.
+Mr. Finney's experience includes trial and arbitration appearances, along with several appellate arguments.

 Mr. Finney focuses on litigation, and his broad experience includes Complex Commercial, Fraud, Employment, Energy, Real Property and Fiduciary Litigation, Corporate and Partnership Disputes, Multi-Modal Transportation, Mass, Class, MDL Litigation, product defect, and Aviation Accident Litigation.

 Mr. Finney’s experience includes Construction Defect and Property Damage matters involving complex engineering issues and catastrophic damages.
 Mr. Finney also has significant first-party insurance and reinsurance litigation experience.
 He has represented clients in various oil and gas, commercial property, and business transactions.